Selected Topics in Creativity Research

 - Analyze complex micro problems by applying several theoretical or empirical methods.

-- Should have the skills to conclude about appropriate managerial response in the different settings, especially concerning the enhancement of creativity.
+- Conclude about appropriate managerial response in the different settings, especially concerning the enhancement of creativity.

 Demonstrate competences that enable students to: